mongodb/mongo-kafka/README.md

 **It's important to keep in mind that the chosen id strategy has direct implications on the possible delivery semantics.** Obviously, if it's set to BSON ObjectId or UUID respectively, it can only guarantee at-most-once delivery of records, since new ids will result due to the re-processing on retries after failures.
 The other strategies permit exactly-once semantics iff the respective fields forming the document *_id* are guaranteed to be unique in the first place.

-### Value Handling Strategies
+##### Blacklist-/WhitelistProjector (optional)
 By default the current implementation converts and persists the full value structure of the sink records.
-Value handling can be configured by using either a **blacklist or whitelist** approach in order to remove/keep fields from the value structure.
+Key and/or value handling can be configured by using either a **blacklist or whitelist** approach in order to remove/keep fields from the record's structure.
 By using the "." notation to access sub documents it's also supported to do redaction of nested fields.
 See two concrete examples below about the behaviour of these two projection strategies

 Given the following fictional data record: